 The corridor has a mixture of auto-oriented retail, legacy industrial uses, small strip commercial centers and offices.
 The area is also home to Milford Hospital, which is a key destination.
 Adaptive reuse and redevelopment of existing parcels have taken place, including the expansion of Bridges and the redevelopment of Bridgeport Steel into Show Motion.
 In addition, the area has seen an increase in demand for medical office space and support services for the hospital.

 The public realm is highly inconsistent.
 Some blocks have continuous sidewalks bordered by landscaped lawns and verges.
-Other blocks (and segments of blocks) lack sidewalks, have little to no landscaping, and/or have parking that backs out directly onto Bridgeport Avenue.
+Other blocks (and segments of blocks) lack sidewalks, have little to no landscaping,

 Figure 35: Milford Center Transition Area Land Use